Qonnect-IT/apt-metrics-textexporter/README.md

 2. Copy 60prometheus-metrics to /etc/apt/apt.conf.d/60prometheus-metrics
 3. if you have not already enabled text-metrics, add the following line to /etc/default/prometheus-node-exporter
    ```--collector.textfile.directory=/var/lib/prometheus/node-exporter"```

+## Reason for creating this repo ##
+The provided configs by Tom Henderson did not work (anymore) on my ubuntu version, mainly because of /usr/lib/update-notifier/apt-check returning its output via stderr for some reason